Types of Fire Extinguisher and When to Use Them

 When using the powder extinguisher you need to aim for the base of the flame and move from front to back.
 This extinguisher isn’t as effective at cooling compared to water so keep an eye on the fire reigniting.
 Be careful when you use it inside in a confined space because there may be a danger of inhaling the powder.
 When using the extinguisher outside the wind may also blow the powder away, therefore, making it ineffective.

 This fire extinguisher releases heavy water-based foam that forms a film over the flame and smothers the oxygen from the fire and its ignition source.
 The extinguisher can put out fires involving solids and liquids such as petrol and paint.
 Do not use this extinguisher for chip pan fires.

 Be careful when trying to tackle a fire caused by an electrical appliance; it is only safe to use on appliances that have been tested to 35kV and you need to be at least 1m away from the flame.

 When you are putting out a fire caused by a solid you can go ahead and point the nozzle above the fire; if the fire is a liquid point in front of the fire and let the cream flow over the flame.

 This extinguisher is designed to suffocate the fire by overriding the oxygen in the atmosphere.
 You need to be careful when doing this because as the CO2 disappears as the fire may ignite again.

 The extinguisher is designed for electrical equipment but can also be used on flammable oil, paints and fats.
-You need to be careful when using this extinguisher in a small space as it can deprive people of air if used in a small space.
+You need to be careful when using this extinguisher in a small space as it can deprive people of air.

 Once again do not use it on chip pan fires.
 The horn can also get very cold and ice can form on the horn if it isn’t frost-free; you don’t want your hand sticking to it.